10 Harry Potter Fantastic Beasts You Do Not Want to Meet

 There is an unfortunate story behind the Quintapeds too.
 They are believed to be a family of wizards transfigured into this beastly form by bitters enemies.
 For muggles and magical folk alike, the relief is that Quintapeds have ever only been found on the Scottish Isle of Drear That isle, thankfully, has been magically made unplottable on all maps by the Ministry of Magic.
 There's thus no risk of you wandering into a Quintapeds' dinner.
 Unless you are actually hungry to do so.

-Trolls in the Harry Potter world are similar in other fantasy stories.
+Trolls in the Harry Potter world are similar to those in other fantasy stories.
 Huge, terribly strong, and incredibly stupid.
 Originally from Scandinavia, they have since migrated all over Europe.
 Harry Potter trolls also possess some degree of human intellect, which differentiates them from many other fantastic beasts in Scamander’s book.
 Because of this, they could be taught to speak some basic human words.
 They could also be made (fooled) into being guardians of locations or treasures.

 Altogether, Newt Scamander listed three types of trolls, one of which is the sort that lives under bridges.
 In spite of their capacity for human speech and thought, trolls are still terribly dangerous creatures because of their violent and unpredictable natures.
 This is made a lot worse by the fact that they are not fussy eaters.
 A troll would happily gobble down any prey with naught a care on whether it is a cow or a man.
 If you're ever confronted by a troll, do not expect to have any chance of reasoning with it.
 Your best bet for survival is to just run.